-Best answer: The Galaxy Tab S6 is a fully capable tablet in 2020, and if you're still happy with how it's running, you don't need to upgrade to the Tab S7 right away.
+The Galaxy Tab S6 was a fully capable tablet a few years ago, and if you're still happy with how it's running, you don't need to upgrade to the Tab S7 right away.
 That said, if you're intrigued by the 120Hz display, faster processor, and improved S Pen offered by the Tab S7, it's definitely worth checking out.

 The Galaxy Tab S7 has a lot of noteworthy upgrades